smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * Copy all files and directories from the directory: *"C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifWebApplication\src\main\webapp\WEB-INF"* to *C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps\RIF4*

-If you are supplied with the *7zip* archive, RIF4.7z needs to be copied to:
+[DO NOT USE - BROKEN] If you are supplied with the *7zip* archive, RIF4.7z needs to be copied to:
 *%CATALINA_HOME%\webapps\RIF4* and unpacked using: ```"C:\Program Files\7-Zip\7z.exe" x RIF4.7z```

 ```